LoneExpert/Mployee-Jobs/README.md

 # 🧑‍💼 Mployee - Job Listing Platform

 Mployee is a full-stack job listing web application where users can explore job openings from various industries, locations, and companies.
-The project uses **React (Vite)** for the frontend and **Node.js + Express + MongoDB** for the backend.
+The project uses **Next.js** for the frontend and **Node.js + Express + MongoDB Atlas** for the backend.

 ---